luis198327/Personal-Trainer/README.md

 + The image used for the Services option box background is taken from [pikwizard](https://pikwizard.com/?q=trainer) website.
 + The image for the About Me options box background is taken from [mens nutrition](http://www.mensnutrition.com/page/4/) website.
 + The image for the Enquire options box background is taken from [pexels](https://www.pexels.com/photo/crop-businessman-giving-contract-to-woman-to-sign-3760067/) website.
++ Videeo under the About Me page was taken from [Stock Adobe](https://adobe.ly/3u7EziI).

 ### Acknowledgements
 + I used the Code Institute GitHub template as a basis for setting up my repository.